What is cholesterol?

 There is another type of blood fat called triglycerides.

-Triglycerides enter the blood stream after a meal, and they are also made by your liver.
+Triglycerides enter the blood stream after a meal.
+They are also made by your liver.
 Triglycerides are packaged into lipoproteins along with cholesterol.
 When they reach the cells throughout your body, they’re used for energy or stored for later.